-Kodak distribution transportation specialists have pioneered such concepts as "pool" trucks and containerization.
-Thanks to such innovations, the average cost of moving Kodak products over long hauls remains about the same as it was 10 to 15 years ago-despite substantial increases in basic transportation rates.
+Kodak distribution specialists have pioneered such concepts as the "pool" truck and containerization.
+Thanks to such innovations, the average cost of moving Kodak products on long hauls remains the same or less than it was 15 to 20 years ago-despite substantial increases in basic transportation rates.